vlmillet/Phantom/README.md

 {
     using namespace phantom::reflection;

-    // <- at this point no heap allocation have been made,
-    // this is where you can configure allocations with MemoryTraits class
-    // before Phantom starts the big registration work

     // initializes Phantom, install all pre-main registrations, create the 'main' module (the module related to the .exe) Main app(main, "MyApplication", argc, argv);